 Hanukkah is the Jewish festival of light.
-It commemorates when the Jewish people won a battle against the Greeks to practise their religion freely.
+It commemorates when the Jewish people won a battle against the Greeks to practice their religion freely.
 Want to know more?
-Here’s 12 interesting facts about Hanukkah
+Here are some fun facts about Hanukkah.

 Hanukkah commemorates the triumph of a small group of Jews known as the Maccabees who fought against the Greeks.
 They refused to pray to the Greek Gods and have their Jewish rituals banned.

 To celebrate their victory, they lit an oil lamp.
 However, there was only enough oil to burn the candle for one day but incredibly it burned for eight days which is why the holiday lasts for eight nights.

 3. The Menorah is an important fixture.

 During the holiday, a Menorah which is a candelabra with nine candles is lit each night.
 They have four candles on each side of the center candle known as the Shamash which is intended to light all the others.
 The Shamash generally sits higher than all the other candles.

 4. It’s a lot of family fun.

 Hanukkah is a fun time for children as they’ll receive gifts and Hanukkah money.
 Gifts were not always given though, as it used to be just money.
 However, as Christmas become more popular, more and more Jewish people began giving gifts at Hanukkah.
 Some families even give each other small gifts on each of the eight nights of the holiday.